Yellowstone Lake State Park

 Yellowstone Lake State Park is a state park in Lafayette County, Wisconsin, United States.
-The park surrounds the 455 acre Yellowstone Lake, a reservoir along the Yellowstone River.
+The park sits on the shore of 453 acre Yellowstone Lake, a reservoir along the Yellowstone River.
 It is included in the 4047 acre Yellowstone Wildlife Area.

 The park has 128 campsites and 5 group sites.
 There is a swimming area with sand beach, picnic areas, playgrounds, and a boat launch.
-Boating and fisghing, particularly for bluegill, largemouth bass, walleye and channel catfish is popular, with some northern pike and muskellunge.
+Fishing species include bluegill, largemouth bass, walleye, channel catfish, northern pike and muskellunge.
 The adjacent 4,000-acre wildlife area offers extensive horse trails and a shooting range.

 The man-made lake is sustained by the Yellowstone River, a tributary of the Pecatonica River which enters on the northwest side, and the man-made dike built on the southeast side.
 The dam at the southern end of the dike is crossed by a narrow, steel catwalk, from which fishing is not allowed.